Tutorial of pydefect

 Coordination: {'Al': [1.75, 1.75, 1.75, 1.75], 'O': [1.57, 1.57, 1.57, 1.57]}

-To consider these interstitials in defect_in.yaml, run the defect_set sub-command again.
+To incorporate the added interstitial sites into defect_in.yaml, run the defect_set subcommand again.

 7. Creation of defect calculation directories

-We next create directories for the point-defect calculations with the defect_entries (= de) sub-command,
+Next, we create directories for the point-defect calculations using the defect_entries (abbreviated as de) subcommand:

 pydefect_vasp de